ra559/cis106/_final_exam/final_exam.md

 * How to use brace expansion
     - *For creating entire directory structures in a single command*

+### How to practice?
+* Go through the presentations and try to do the practice without looking at the solutions.
+* Go over all the challenge questions.
+Do them again using only your notes as reference.
+That will allow you to know if you need to enhance them or if they are good enough for the final
+* *Did you get lost?* Where?
+Why?
+Get to the answer without using google or chatgpt.
+Annotate and add those annotations to your notes
+* Need more help?
+Take a look at the extra section of the website and the youtube channel

 ## Regarding shell scripting:
 * How to create and execute a basic script
   * The Bash Shell Lecture - [Page 28](https://docs.google.com/presentation/d/e/2PACX-1vSMW_nt1pQzuvuV3HlZ-3gw9ObsRqnTVSPRW34tPB-cJ_iUgwuVr1iKY8MdWxh4_ctfRq9PDpXPMdif/pub?start=false&amp;loop=false&amp;delayms=3000&slide=id.g303e062ccc4_0_48)